DC transport in a dissipative superconducting quantum point contact: Discussion and conclusions

 In the small-voltage regime $eV < 2\Delta$, the current depends exponentially on the order of the multiple Andreev reflections generating the current.
 It is therefore suppressed at small voltages $eV \lesssim (1 - \alpha)\Delta$ where the order is high.
 In this regime, the particle loss leads to an enhancement of the current as the local density of states is broadened and gains finite values within the gap, allowing lower-order MAR to contribute.
 The current-voltage curve develops a step for $0< \gamma/W < 1$ which is not reproduced by single-quasiparticle tunneling.
 We attribute this feature to a combined effect of the modified local DOS and the low-order multiple Andreev reflections, although we do not have a complete microscopic picture of this process.
 Here, calculating the shot noise could give information on the number of transmitted charge carriers~\cite{CuevasLevyYeyati1999}.
 Weak inelastic scattering produces a similar step-like feature.
 While the current at $eV < 2\Delta$ has a nonmonotonic dependence on the particle loss, for strong inelastic scattering, the current-voltage curve approaches the normal-state result.
 A finite temperature leads to an enhancement of the current due to thermal excitations and, unlike in the case of particle loss or inelastic scattering, is well described by single-quasiparticle tunneling.

-The theoretical predictions for the lossy contact agree with experimental data in the high-transparency and low-voltage regime~\cite{HuangEsslinger2022}.
+The theoretical predictions for the lossy contact agree with experimental data in the high-transparency and low-voltage regime~\cite{HuangEsslinger2023}.
 The predictions for the low-transparency regime, specifically the enhancement of current with dissipation, could be studied experimentally in a similar setup with reduced transparency of the contact~\cite{yao_controlled_2018}.
-The results could also be relevant for solid-state superconducting junctions, where additional leads connected to the contact region can introduce local electron losses and gains~\cite{Morpurgo_tunable_supercurrent1998, Baselmans_reversing_supercurrent1999, MorpurgoKlapwijk2000, CrosserBirge2006}.
-An interesting question is the connection between the lossy system described by a master equation and a multi-terminal junction described in the Hamiltonian formalism.
-For noninteracting fermions, the analytic forms of the current were found to coincide when the loss term is replaced by a third terminal, and when certain conditions, such as the absence of gain from the third terminal, are satisfied~\cite{Uchino2022}.

-In the lossy quantum point contact between two superconductors, there are several mechanisms at play which may contribute to the observed current-voltage curves: Besides the reduction of current by removal of particles, the accompanying decoherence can be destructive to the high-order coherent tunneling process.
+There are several mechanisms at play which may contribute to the observed current-voltage curves: Besides the reduction of current by removal of particles, the accompanying decoherence can be destructive to the high-order coherent tunneling process.
 Comparing the effect of the single-particle loss to that of a pair loss, or to a pure dephasing, could help to characterize the physical mechanism responsible for the current in this system.